 Common Early-Stage Varicose Veins Symptoms

-- Heavy Legs: People who live with varicose veins have often reported that one common symptom is heavy legs, or a feeling as if you had weights on your ankles.
+- Heavy Legs: People who live with varicose veins often report that one common symptom is heavy legs, or a feeling as if you had weights on your ankles.

-- Swelling: Swelling in the legs, ankles, or feet is a typical sign of vein disease.
-If you notice your shoes are feeling tighter or your legs appear swollen, you should get looked at by a doctor.
+- Swelling: Swelling in the legs, ankles, and/or feet is a typical sign of vein disease.
+If you notice your shoes feel tighter or your legs appear swollen, you should get looked at by a doctor.

-- Itching and Burning: Sometimes, this gets mistaken for dry skin, but pay attention to the area you are itching.
-If it’s near your visible veins, it could be linked to vein disease.
+- Itching and Burning: Sometimes, this gets mistaken for dry skin, but pay attention to the area that itches.
+If the areas you experience these symptoms are near your visible veins, it could be linked to vein disease.

-- Pain Relief When Legs are Elevated: If you have pain in your legs that tends to subside when you elevate your legs, for example, by propping your legs up on pillows when you sleep.
+- Pain Relief When Legs are Elevated: If you have pain in your legs that tends to subside when you elevate your legs, then it could indicate vein disease.